Insidious (film): Critical response

-Sequel and prequels
+Sequels and prequels

-Sequel
+Sequels

 A sequel, Insidious: Chapter 2, was released on Friday, September 13, 2013.

+The fifth film, Insidious: The Red Door, which serves as a direct sequel to Chapter 2, was released on July 7, 2023.

 Prequels

 A third installment, Insidious: Chapter 3, with Leigh Whannell serving as director and writer, was released on June 5, 2015, to a high box office gross and a mixed critical response.

 A fourth installment, with Adam Robitel as director and Whannell as writer of the film, Insidious: The Last Key was released on January 5, 2018, and received mixed reviews.